On the brink of a federal shutdown, the House passes a 45-day funding plan and sends it to Senate

-With hours to go for the midnight deadline to fund the government, the Senate was also in for a rare weekend session and prepared to act next.
+With hours to go before the midnight deadline to fund the government, the Senate was also in for a rare weekend session and prepared to act next.

-“We’re going to do our job,” McCarthy said ahead of voting.
+“We’re going to do our job,” McCarthy said before the House vote.
 “We’re going to be adults in the room.
 And we’re going to keep government open.”

 With no deal in place before Sunday, federal workers will face furloughs, more than 2 million active-duty and reserve military troops will work without pay and programs and services that Americans rely on from coast to coast will begin to face shutdown disruptions.

 The House measure would fund government at current 2023 levels for 45 days, through Nov.
-17, moving closer to the Senate's approach.
+17, moving closer to the bipartisan approach in the Senate.
 But the Senate package would have added $6 billion for Ukraine to fight the war against Russia and $6 billion for U.S. disaster relief.

 Both chambers came to a standstill as lawmakers assessed their options, some decrying the loss of Ukraine aid.